MetaMask/keyring-api/docs/architecture.md

 ### Synchronous transaction flow

-In the synchronous transaction flow, MetaMask sends a keyring request to the keyring Snap, and the keyring Snap responds with a `{ pending: false, result }` response that contains the result of the request.
+In the synchronous transaction flow, MetaMask sends a keyring request to the account Snap, and the account Snap responds with a `{ pending: false, result }` response that contains the result of the request.

 ```mermaid